Skip to main content

 fluent reader.

-A clear process — from initial conversation to a child reading with confidence.
+A defined process with a finish line — from the first conversation to a child reading on grade level, with my oversight at every step.

 1